epolevikov/Asgan/README.md

 with at least one alignment block are counted.
 * __blocks__ – the total number of alignment blocks between two assembly graphs.
 * __paths__ – the number of synteny paths shared between the assembly graphs.
 The paths are obtained by merging the alignment blocks that appear in the same order both in the query and in the target graph.
-See the manuscript [TBA] if you are interested in a more detailed description of the algorithm.
+See our paper if you are interested in a more detailed description of the algorithm.

 Important that two complement sequences (blocks, paths) are counted as one.